kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/a_mon0500pm.md

 User Friendly Messages
   : Student H worked first on the Animate my Name tutorial.
 At first the characters did not appear in sequence.
 We talked about using more user friendly message names, and he was able to make it work.
 He also added motions and sounds on clicks, to make the project more interesting.

-{% include zakviewer.html Name="Animate My Name" ID="https://scratch.mit.edu/projects/425309020" caption="Don't touch teh letter G, you will regret it." %}
+{% include turbowarp.html Name="Animate My Name" ID="https://scratch.mit.edu/projects/425309020" caption="Don't touch the letter G, you will regret it." %}

 While starting a text-to-speech project, he also played around with the sprite editor to create some funny characters.

-{% include zakviewer.html Name="Text to Speech" ID="https://scratch.mit.edu/projects/541698128" caption="(slightly adapted from the original)" %}
+{% include turbowarp.html Name="I Am A Giant" ID="541322476" caption="(slightly adapted from the original)" %}

 </details>